SchizoDuckie/DuckieTV/README.md

 How can I get it?
 =================

-DuckieTV can be installed as either a standalone application, a Chrome Extension or an Opera Extension, and you can try the basic features in the online version.
+DuckieTV can be installed as either a standalone application or as a Chrome Extension, and you can try the basic features in the online version.

 Install DuckieTV Standalone
 -------------------------------------------
-As of v0.81, DuckieTV is available as a standalone build (no Chrome or Opera required) Get the latest release here:
+As of v0.81, DuckieTV is available as a standalone build (no Chrome required) Get the latest release here:

 https://github.com/SchizoDuckie/DuckieTV/releases/

-**Note: The debug builds include the webkit inspector toolbar to be able to track down bugs**

 Install DuckieTV For Chrome
 ---------------------------